minorllama/GPUImprov/README.md

 This was initially written before there was no support for `cuBLASDx` in Julia. [cuTile.jl](https://github.com/JuliaGPU/cuTile.jl) is a better option without descending into `CUDA C`.
 * Getting [started](setup_cuda_oxide/README.md) with NVIDIA's experimental Rust to CUDA compiler, cuda-oxide.

+## Async with Rust and Python

+To add.